andrius-siup/cherry-on-the-cake/README.md

 ## Features

 * All pages: Templates (base.html, mobile-top-header.html, main-nav.html)
-  * Mobile version - nav bar:
+  * Mobile version - navbar:
     * Click the Hamburger button - drop down the page links:
       * Click the Home link - redirecting to the home page.
-      * Clicking the All Products link - the drop down the 4 links:
+      * Clicking the All Products link - the drop-down the 4 links:
         * By Price - show sorted all products for descending order.
-        * By Rating - show sorted all products by acsending rating order.
+        * By Rating - show sorted all products by ascending rating order.
-        * By Category - show sorted all product by ascending category order.
+        * By Category - show sorted all products by ascending category order.
-        * All Products - show the all products.
+        * All Products - show all products.
-      * Clicking the Clothing link - the drop down the 4 links:
+      * Clicking the Clothing link - the drop-down the 4 links:
-        * Compressions - show all compressions cloths from the store.
+        * Compressions - show all compressions clothes from the store.
         * T-Shirts - show all T-Shirts from the store.
         * Shorts - show all shorts from the store.
-        * All Clothing - shows all clothing categories in one page.
+        * All Clothing - shows all clothing categories on one page.
-      * Clicking the Boxing Gear link - the drop down the 4 category links:
+      * Clicking the Boxing Gear link - the drop-down the 4 category links:
         * Gloves - shows all boxing gloves from the store.
         * Head Guard - shows all head guards from the store.
         * Protective Gear - shows Mouthguard, Groin Guard, Handwraps, Chest Guard Womens from the store.
         * All Boxing Gear - shows all the products from three categories.
-      * Clicking the Training Gear link - the drop down the 4 category links:
+      * Clicking the Training Gear link - the drop-down the 4 category links:
         * Skipping Ropes - shows the skipping rope products.
         * Boxing Bag - shows the boxing bag categories products.
         * Speed Bag Platform - shows the speed bag platform category products.
-        * All Training Gear - shows the all 3 categories products.
+        * All Training Gear - shows all 3 categories of products.
-      * Clicking the Blog link - redirecting into the site blog page.
+      * Clicking the Blog link - redirecting to the site blog page.
     * Clicking Search bar - input a word and search engine look at the products section.
     * Click the My Account icon:
       * Non-register user - drop down the links for Register and Login pages.
       * Logged in user - drop down the My Profile and Logout pages.
       * Logged in admin - drop down the Product Management, My Profile, Logout pages.
-    * Click the Shopping Bag icon - redirectting into Shopping bag page.
+    * Click the Shopping Bag icon - redirecting to the Shopping bag page.
     * Click the Search bar icon - input a word and search engine look at the products section.
     * Click the My Account icon:
       * Non-register user - drop down the links for Register and Login links.
       * Logged in user - drop down the My Profile and Logout links.
       * Logged in admin - drop down the Product Management, My Profile, Logout links.
-    * Click the Shopping Bag icon - redirectting into Shopping bag page.
+    * Click the Shopping Bag icon - redirecting to the Shopping bag page.
   * Desktop version - nav bar:
     * Click the Logo - redirecting to the home page.
     * Clicking Search bar - input a word and search engine look at the products section.
     * Click the My Account icon:
       * Non-register user - drop down the links for Register and Login pages.
       * Logged in user - drop down the My Profile and Logout pages.
       * Logged in admin - drop down the Product Management, My Profile, Logout pages.
-    * Click the Shopping Bag icon - redirectting into Shopping bag page.
+    * Click the Shopping Bag icon - redirecting to the Shopping bag page.
-    * Clicking the All Products link - the drop down the 4 links:
+    * Clicking the All Products link - the drop-down the 4 links:
       * By Price - show sorted all products for descending order.
-      * By Rating - show sorted all products by acsending rating order.
+      * By Rating - show sorted all products by ascending rating order.
-      * By Category - show sorted all product by ascending category order.
+      * By Category - show sorted all products by ascending category order.
-      * All Products - show the all products.
+      * All Products - show all products.
-    * Clicking the Clothing link - the drop down the 4 links:
+    * Clicking the Clothing link - the drop-down the 4 links:
-      * Compressions - show all compressions cloths from the store.
+      * Compressions - show all compressions clothes from the store.
       * T-Shirts - show all T-Shirts from the store.
       * Shorts - show all shorts from the store.
-      * All Clothing - shows all clothing categories in one page.
+      * All Clothing - shows all clothing categories on one page.
-    * Clicking the Boxing Gear link - the drop down the 4 category links:
+    * Clicking the Boxing Gear link - the drop-down the 4 category links:
       * Gloves - shows all boxing gloves from the store.
       * Head Guard - shows all head guards from the store.
       * Protective Gear - shows Mouthguard, Groin Guard, Handwraps, Chest Guard Womens from the store.
       * All Boxing Gear - shows all the products from three categories.
-    * Clicking the Training Gear link - the drop down the 4 category links:
+    * Clicking the Training Gear link - the drop-down the 4 category links:
       * Skipping Ropes - shows the skipping rope products.
       * Boxing Bag - shows the boxing bag categories products.
       * Speed Bag Platform - shows the speed bag platform category products.
-      * All Training Gear - shows the all 3 categories products.
+      * All Training Gear - shows all 3 categories of products.
-    * Clicking the Blog link - redirecting into the site blog page.
+    * Clicking the Blog link - redirecting to the site blog page.
 * Home app features :
   * Hero image on loading page.
   * Shop Now button.
 Mouse over change the button background color.
 Redirecting to the products page.

 * Products app features:
-  * products.html features are to store all products in the single page.The single product is wrapped in the card.
+  * products.html features are to store all products on a single page.
+The single product is wrapped in the card.
     * Product counter - shows how many products are in the store.
-    * The card shows the product image, name, price, category(link to this category products) and raiting.
+    * The card shows the product image, name, price, category(link to this category products), and rating.
 The website admin has access to edit and delete links beside the rating.
-    * The drop down sort bar - sorting products by price, rating, name or category.
+    * The drop-down sort bar - sorting products by price, rating, name, or category.
-    * Back to top link - bring you at the top of the page.
+    * Back to top link - bring you to the top of the page.
-    * Break Line - separate the products by the divece screen size.
+    * Break Line - separate the products by the device screen size.
-  * product_details.html features are single product page.
+  * product_details.html features are single product pages.
 There is display all information about the product.
-    * Product image - biger size image.
+    * Product image - bigger size image.
     * Product name
-    * Produc price
+    * Product price
-    * Product category - link that redirected into products page by this category.
+    * Product category - the link that redirected into products page by this category.
     * Product description - the full information about the product.
-    * Size - if product has more than one size there is a drop down size bar - the user can choose the size.
+    * Size - if the product has more than one size there is a drop-down size bar - the user can choose the size.
-    * Quantity - how many items user want to buy.
-Always shows 1, but user can choose from 1-99.
-There are plus(+) and minus(-) simbols buttons, or the user can simply input the number.
+    * Quantity - how many items the user wants to buy.
+Always shows 1, but the user can choose from 1-99.
+There are plus(+) and minus(-) symbols buttons, or the user can simply input the number.
     * Keep Shopping button - redirecting the user into the products page.
-    * Add to Bag button - adding the item into shopping bag.
-The shopping bag icon in the nav bar display the price and pop-up Success message, that displaying the all information: product name, size, quantity, total(without delivery), total how much to spend to get free delivery, and button to chekout page.
+    * Add to Bag button - adding the item into the shopping bag.
+The shopping bag icon in the navbar displays the price and pop-up Success message, which displays all information: product name, size, quantity, total(without delivery), total how much to spend to get free delivery, and button to the checkout page.
-  * add_product.html features are input form to add product to the store.
-Only admin has access to this page.
+  * add_product.html features are input form to add the product to the store.
+Only the admin has access to this page.
 The form fields are:
-    * Category - drop down bar with all categories that added admin from the django administration page.
+    * Category - drop-down bar with all categories that added admin from the Django administration page.
-    * SKU - it is product detail short code, the admin can input the max character 254 lenght.
+    * SKU - it is product detail short code, the admin can input the max character 254 lengths.
-    * Name - product name, required and max character lenght are 254, and has attribute required.
+    * Name - product name, max character length are 254 and have an attribute, required.
-    * Description - input text, not specified max lenght, the admin should enough for product description, has attribute required.
+    * Description - input text, not specified max length, the admin should enough for product description, has attribute required.
-    * Has sizes - drop down bar with 3 choises, yes, no, uknown.
-The choise yes will display the drop down bar into product_detail page.
+    * Has sizes - drop down bar with 3 choices, yes, no, unknown.
+The choice yes will display the drop-down bar on the Product Detail page.
     * Price - input max 6 numbers with 2 decimal places, has attribute required.
-    * Rating - has input max one number and max 2 decilam places.
+    * Rating - has input max one number and max 2 decimal places.
-    * Image url - has input max 1024 character long url.
-Not required, than used default image.
+    * Image URL - has input max 1024 character long URL.
+Not required, then used default image.
-    * Select Image button - add image from your computer.
-Not required, than used default image.
+    * Select Image button - add an image from your computer.
+Not required, then used default image.
     * Cancel button - redirecting the user into the products page.
-    * Add Product button - save the all input data and redirecting into the product_detail page.
-All form fields must be filed as required, otherwise the error message will pop-up.
+    * Add Product button - save all input data and redirecting to the Product Detail page.
+All form fields must be filed as required, otherwise, the error message will pop up.
-  * edit_product.html features are to edit the product_detail page.
-There are same form like in add_product page and all requirements are same.
+  * edit_product.html features are to edit the Product Detail page.
+There is the same form as on the Add Product page and all requirements are the same.
 Here you can simply edit text, replace image.
 The pop-up messages will display for your success or error for wrong inputs in the form.
-Only admin has access to this page.
+Only the admin has access to this page.
-  * Delete product - there are delete product link into products and the product_detail pages beside the product rating.
+  * Delete product - there are delete product links into Products and the Product Detail pages besides the product rating.
 Simply removing all product data from the website.
 Only Admin has access to do it.

 * Blog app features are to store the website post.
-There only admin can add new, edit or delete posts.
+There only the admin can add new, edit or delete posts.
 All posts will be displayed by added date order.
-Latest added will be first on the page.
+The Latest added will be first on the page.
   * blogs.html features are:
     * Search bar - searched the input word into the post title or post content.
-Founed posts shows by latest first, also displaying how many posts find.
+If the word will match the founded posts show by latest first, also displaying how many posts find.
-    * Sorting bar - sorting posts by name, category and date.
-You can used search bar for find the post and sort than by date.
+    * Sorting bar - sorting posts by name, category, and date.
+You can use the search bar to find the post and sort than by date.
 To reset your searches click the Back to Blog link.
-    * Add Post button - only admin has access to this page, there is a hide for others users, but if the user goes to this page by URL, than he will redirected into 404 error page.
+    * Add Post button - only admin has access to this page, there is a hide for other users, but if the user goes to this page by URL, then he will be redirected to 404 error page.
-    * The single post will displays into card: post title, created date, short content about 50 word, post category(link to this category posts) and button to post detail page.
+    * The single post will displays into a card: post title, created date, short content about 50 words, post category(link to this category posts), and button to redirecting to the Post Detail page.
-    * Back to Top button - sticked in the right bottom page corner, simply bring the user top of the page.
+    * Back to Top button - stick in the right bottom page corner, simply bring the user top of the page.
   * blog_post_detail.html features are to see the single post with all content.
-Only registered user has access to this page.
+A registered user has access to this page.
 There is also a link to edit and delete the post(only admin has access), post category link, button to back to Blog home page.
-Below the post detail content displaying the users comments.
-At the bottom of the page, there are the Add Comment form with button.
-Added new comment will be displayed at the top in comment section.
-Only admin has access to delete comments.
-Every single comment has delete link.
+Below the Post Detail content displaying the user's comments.
+At the bottom of the page, there is the Add Comment form with a button.
+Added new comments will be displayed at the top in the comment section.
+Only the admin has access to delete comments.
+Every single comment has a delete link.
   * add_blog_post.html features are to add a post into the blog.
-Only admin has access to do this.
+Only the admin has access to do this.
 There is a form:
-    * Category - drop down bar with categories list, that was added from the django administration page, has attribute required.
+    * Category - drop-down bar with categories list, that was added from the Django administration page, has attribute required.
-    * Post Title - input field with max 254 character lenght, has attribute required.
+    * Post Title - input field with max 254 character length, has attribute required.
-    * Content - input text, not specified max lenght, the admin should enough for post content, has attribute required.
+    * Content - input text, not specified max length, the admin should enough for post content, has attribute required.
-    * Created by - input text, with max 25 character lenght, has attribute required.
+    * Created by - input text, with max 25 character length, has attribute required.
-    * Cancel button - not save the input data and redirecting into the blogs page.
+    * Cancel button - not save the input data and redirecting to the blogs page.
-    * Add Post button - save all input data and redirecting into the post_detail page.
+    * Add Post button - save all input data and redirecting to the post_detail page.
   * edit_blog_post.html features are to edit single the blog post.
-Only admin has access to this page.
+Only the admin has access to this page.
 There is a form same as like to add post form, just with saved all data that admin can edit or replace.
-There is two buttons:
+There are two buttons:
-    * Cancel button - not save the input data, leave the old data and redirecting into the blogs page.
+    * Cancel button - not save the input data, leave the old data, and redirecting into the blogs page.
-    * Update Post button - save the inputed data and redirecting into the post_detail page.
+    * Update Post button - save the input data and redirecting to the Post Detail page.
-  * delete post features are to delete post with all data from the website.
-Only admin has access to do this.
+  * delete post features are to delete posts with all data from the website.
+Only the admin has access to do this.

 * Profiles app features are to keep the user delivery information and order history.
   * profile.html features are the page divided into 2 parts: